-After the 2021 series was postponed due to the pandemic, things will hopefully be back to normal next year.
+After the 2021 series was postponed due to the pandemic, things will hopefully return to normal this year.

-Meanwhile applications to take part in the next series are currently open.
+Meanwhile applications to take part in the next series are still currently open.

 You can put yourself forward to audition here with applications currently due to close on 25, January 2022 at 23:59 GMT.

-ITV and programme makers Thames and Syco announced in January that there would be no show this year, the first time since 2007 that the series has been off air.
+ITV and programme makers Thames and Syco announced last January that there would be no show in 2021, the first time since 2007 that the series has been off air.